Governorate of Livonia: Agriculture

 The agriculture of the province reached a high level of development.
 Everywhere a multi-field, fruit-shifting economy was introduced with enhanced fertilizer of all kinds and drainage of fields.
 Irrigation was carried out, among other things, with the help of artesian wells, of which there were more than 300 in the Livland province.
 Grass sowing has long been widespread.
 Meadows with artificial grass and pastures, including drained swamps, covered 41.5% of the entire surface of the province.
 The yield of grain in some places is higher than in the best black-earth provinces.
 Dairy farming and cheese making developed, at the same time distilleries were closed.
 At the end of the 19th centuryfactories and plants processing the products of the animal kingdom are developing more and more in view of the spreading of correct cattle breeding; in 1890, cloth factories, dairy and cheese factories, tanneries and bone mills increased their productivity the most.

 In 1888 there were 216,870 horses in the province, 401,498 cattle, 1,020,800 sheep, and 478,649 pigs.
 The cultivation of the fields was carried out by horses and partly by oxen.
 The local horse breeding breeds the native breed of kleper and doppel kleper.
 Sheep breeding developed; pig breeding has reached a high level of perfection.
 Among the secondary sectors of the economy, poultry farming played a large role, and beekeeping played a smaller role.

 Cattle in Livland province are small and unsatisfactory; occasionally there are good breed bulls and cows.
 Horses are very unsatisfactory; the well- known breed of clapers has almost completely bred and survived only near Fellin, Ober Palen and on the island of Ezele.

 Fish

 The Livonian province is less rich in fish than the lakes and rivers of northern Russia.
-The main subject of fishing: the marine species salakushka, then perch, sturgeon; in smaller numbers burbot and flounder.
+The main subject of fishing: the marine species Baltic herring, then perch, sturgeon; in smaller numbers burbot and flounder.
 Near the shores of Estland, near the Baltic port and near Riga are caught in large numbers of sprat.
 River and lake species: salmon, lamprey, trout, vendace, navaga, perch, whitefish and others.
 Crayfish are abundant everywhere.